Himani Shah

 Himani, Crown Princess of Nepal (born October 1, 1976) is the wife of the former heir apparent to the throne of Nepal, Crown Prince Paras.

 Biography

 Born in Kathmandu, Nepal, Himani was born as Princess Himani Singh of Sikar.
-She is the second daughter of Shri Rao Raja Bikram Singh, the 12th King of Sikar and head of the family of Raoji clan and Rani Bipula Singh (née Kumari Bipula Singh of Bajhang) Hence, she is from the royal family of Sikar state in Rajasthan and the royal family of Bajhang.
-She is a Surya Vanshi - Shekhawat Rajput.
+She is the second daughter of Shri Rao Raja Vikram Singh, the 12th King of Sikar and head of the family of Raoji clan and Rani Bipula Singh (née Kumari Bipula Singh of Bajhang).
+Hence, she hails from the royal family of Sikar in Rajasthan from her paternal side and from the royal family of Bajhang in Nepal from her maternal side.
+She is a Surya Vanshi - Shekhawat Rajput.She did her schooling from Mahendra Bhawaan School, Kathmandu.

 She completed her intermediate education in commerce, from Galaxy Public School, in Kathmandu.

 Her sisters are Rajkumari Reshma Singh and Rajkumari Aparna Singh, a doctor.

 Princess Himani married Prince Paras on 25 January 2000.
 Her husband was appointed Crown Prince of Nepal on October 26, 2001, meaning she became the Crown Princess amidst various royal protocols.
 They have three children.